Indigenous literatures in Canada: Mohawk literature

 The Mohawk people are geographically dispersed across Canada and the United States.
 Mohawk Nation is one of the six nations in the Iroquois Confederacy, aside from Oneida, Seneca, Onondaga, Cayuga and Tuscarora Nations.
 The Confederacy led to the creation of a governance system called the Great Law of Peace.
 Mohawk traditions, beliefs and worldview are founded upon the Creation Story, the Great Law of Peace, the concept of the Seventh Generation, the Two Row Wampum Treaty and the Confederacy.
 Beth Brant is an essayist and short-story writer who incorporates Mohawk Creation Story in her writings.
 Writer Peter Blue Cloud, from Kahnawake, Quebec also utilizes the creation story in his work.
 Cloud's "Weaver’s Spider’s Web" features the Coyote, a trickster figure, and a powerful woman, an important symbol in Longhouse cultures.

-Anishinaabe and Ojibway literature
+Anishinaabe literature

+The Anishinaabe include the Ojibway, Odawa, Potawatomi, Algonquin, and Oji-Cree.
 A century-old oral tradition has been documented in collections by Basil Johnston such as Ojibway Heritage, Tales the Elders Told, and Sacred Legends.
 Author George Copway (1818–69) wrote an autobiography titled The Life, History, and Travels of Kah-ge-gah-bowh (1847) telling a story of an Indigenous person having been converted to Christianity.
 It was the first book written by a Canadian Indigenous person in English.
 Copway's work is contrasted by Richard Wagamese’s Keeper’N Me, an autobiographical novel that prioritizes Ojibway beliefs and values.
 Drew Hayden Taylor addresses Indigenous identity and other topics in his plays such as Toronto at Dreamers’ Rock, and essays like "Pretty Like a White Boy: The Adventures of a Blue Eyed Ojibway".